EIDAS

-The eIDAS Regulation (for "electronic IDentification, Authentication and trust Services") is an EU regulation with the stated purpose of governing "electronic identification and trust services for electronic transactions".
+The eIDAS Regulation ("electronic IDentification, Authentication and trust Services") is a European Union regulation with the stated purpose of governing "electronic identification and trust services for electronic transactions".
 It passed in 2014 and its provisions came into effect between 2016 and 2018.

 The eIDAS Regulation was fundamentally amended by Regulation (EU) 2024/1183 of the European Parliament and of the Council of 11 April 2024.
 The main purpose of the amendment is to introduce a voluntary digital wallet (European Digital Identity) that member states must issue at the request of EU citizens.